skroggel/typo3-gadgeto-google/readMe.md

 * Markers and detail-overlay can be fully customized via Fluid-Templates
 * Can be configured to use a single location as center of the map or show all definied locations at once
 * Consent overlay for Google Map (GDPR)
+* List of locations, hierarchically ordered by categories

 ## Installation
 Just install the extension and include the TypoScript.